-It was the second time in six weeks Muamba had been named the league's top Canadian and follows last week's announcement he is also Winnipeg's nominee for Most Outstanding Canadian -- all of it indicative of the huge strides the first overall pick in the 2011 CFL draft made during the 2012 season.
+It was the second time in six weeks that Muamba had been named the league’s Top Canadian and follows last week’s announcement that he is also Winnipeg’s nominee for Most Outstanding Canadian -- all of it indicative of the huge strides the first overall pick in the 2011 CFL draft made during the 2012 season.

-Muamba began the season as the backup at middle linebacker to Pierre-Luc Labbe but he quickly played himself into the starting job and by season's end finished with the second most tackles on the team with 65, plus a team-high 20 special teams tackles, three sacks and a league-leading five forced fumbles.
+Muamba began 2012 as the backup at middle linebacker to Pierre-Luc Labbe but he quickly played himself into the starting job and by season’s end finished with the second most defensive tackles on the team with 65; a team-high 20 special teams tackles; three sacks; and a league-leading five forced fumbles.

 "It took a few games but I found some patience in life.
 And when it came time to make some plays to give the coaches some confidence in me, I think I did that."